thunderbird89/esf/stories/story-knock-knock.md

 Three empty slots that would need to be filled.

 Miguel turned away from his fighter and started walking toward the debriefing area, joining the flow of other pilots making the same journey.
-Around him, he could hear conversations in multiple languages—Portuguese, English, Japanese, and the Federation pilots speaking English with accents he couldn't quite place.
+Around him, he could hear conversations in multiple languages - Portuguese, English, Japanese, and the Federation pilots speaking English with accents he couldn't quite place.

 This was the first time Earth's nations had fought together in space.
 The first time they'd seen each other as allies rather than competitors.